Panax trifolius (Dwarf Ginseng)

 Where to buy native seed and plants ↓

-Photos courtesy Peter M. Dziuk taken at Banning State Park.
+Photos by Peter M. Dziuk taken at Banning State Park.

 Have you seen this plant in Minnesota, or have any other comments about it?